avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/pedagogy/README.md

 <hr>

 <a name="LO"></a>
-#### 1. Focus Area : Reinforcement theoretical concepts: The student can understand the topics after seeing it visually, and reaclling the concepts learnt earlier.
+#### 1. Focus Area : Reinforcement theoretical concepts: The experiment is based on to verify input/output and implementing 3x8 Decoder.
+This experiment helps to understand advanced concept of combinational circuit and how n decoded line can be converted into 2^n coded output.

 #### 2. Learning Objectives and Cognitive Level